Michigan man held for spying in Russia was frequent visitor

 “It’s one of the unique pleasures that anyone can take advantage of, as everyone should take advantage of a fine cigar once in a while,” Whelan said in a 2007 interview posted on the 3rd Marine Aircraft Wing page of the Marine Corps website.

-Whelan also was part of “The Rest and Recuperation Leave Program,” which authorized 15 days of leave to service members on year-long deployments to Iraq, according to another 2007 story on the website .
+Whelan also was part of “The Rest and Recuperation Leave Program,” which authorized 15 days of leave to service members on yearlong deployments to Iraq, according to another 2007 story on the website .
 The military paid for the travel and most service members chose to return home, but others could travel abroad.

 Whelan spent his two weeks in Russia, saying in the interview that the leave program “gives those of us who are single an opportunity to travel throughout the world wherever we want to go and experience the diversity of culture.”